wp-plugins/wp-symposium-toolbar/readme.txt

 = Installing the plugin =

 Use the WordPress feature to install the plugin from the WP Dashboard, Plugins > Add New.

-Alternatively, download the ZIP file from wordpress.org, extract its content and upload the folder wp-symposium-toolbar via FTP in your path-to/wp-content/plugins folder.
+Search for the plugin by its name, or alternatively, upload the plugin as a ZIP file downloaded from wordpress.org.

 A WP Symposium Toolbar plugin should then be available in the 'Plugins' menu in WordPress: activate the plugin.

-= Upgrading the plugin =

-Use the WordPress feature to upgrade the plugin from the WP Dashboard.

-Alternatively, download the zip file and extract its content locally.
-Deactivate the previous version to avoid any warning due to changes, and upload the folder wp-symposium-toolbar via FTP in your path-to/wp-content/plugins folder.
-Re-activate the plugin.

 = Configuring the plugin for your site =